Afcon 2019: Did Sebastien Migne’s selection decisions cost Kenya’s Harambee Stars? | Goal.com

 Until this point, Kenya’s limitations had been hinted at if not exposed, their deficiencies were recognised, but hadn’t yet proved costly.

-Here, however, in this split second, the chasm that exists between a player who’s played the entirety of his career in southern Africa, and a player whose one of Ligue 1’s brightest talent, were magnified in Kenya’s biggest game in a generation.
+Here, however, in this split second, the chasm that exists between a player who’s played the entirety of his career in southern Africa, and a player who's one of Ligue 1’s brightest talents, was magnified in Kenya’s biggest game in a generation.

 These are the fine lines that, if the chips fall as they did, become chasms, and at this moment in time, fate was not on Odhiambo’s side.